Disposing Household Hazardous Waste

 - Medicines and Pharmaceuticals: Never flush medicine down toilets or drains!
 Wastewater facilities are not designed to filter medicines.
 If trashing medicine, first mix it with substances like coffee grinds or cat litter.
 April 26 is National Prescription Drug Take-Back Day, so visit this link for more information.
 Watch this video for more.

-- Pressurized Containers May Explode Under Heat or Pressure.
+- Pressurized Containers May Burst Under Heat or Pressure.
 Full or partially full containers should be taken to HHW collection sites.
 Refillable propane tanks can usually be returned to suppliers, and empty aerosol containers are recyclable.

 You should contact the company or authority that handles your waste for more information on local HHW collection or for questions on how to dispose of particular items properly.